alejandroBallesterosC/TuringCompleteness/README.md

 may be stated in the following three equivalent ways:

-- (1) Find an algorithm to determine whether a given sentence of first order logic is valid, that is, true regardless of what speciic objects and relationships are being reasoned about.
+- (1) Find an algorithm to determine whether a given sentence of first order logic is valid, that is, true regardless of what specific objects and relationships are being reasoned about.

 - (2) Find an algorithm to determine whether a given sentence of first order logic